Separating Para and Ortho Water

 \baselineskip24pt

 \thefootnote \thefootnote

 Water exists as two nuclear-spin isomers, \emph{para} and \emph{ortho}, determined by the overall spin of its two hydrogen nuclei.
 For isolated water molecules the conversion between these isomers is forbidden and they act as different molecular species.
-Yet, these species are not readily separable, and little is known about their specific physical and chemical properties, conversion mechanisms, or interactions.
-Here we demonstrate the production of isolated samples of both spin isomers in pure beams of \emph{para} and \emph{ortho} water, with both species in their respective absolute ground state.
+Yet, these species are not readily separated and no pure \emph{para} sample has been produced.
+Accordingly, little is known about their specific physical and chemical properties, conversion mechanisms, or interactions.
+Here, we demonstrate the production of isolated samples of both spin isomers in pure beams of \emph{para} and \emph{ortho} water in their respective absolute ground state.
 These single-quantum-state samples are ideal targets for unraveling spin-conversion mechanisms, for precision spectroscopy and fundamental-symmetry-breaking studies, and for spin-enhanced applications, e.\,g., laboratory astrophysics and \mbox{-chemistry} or hypersensitized NMR experiments.